 And I would be really accomplished today if I could ever stick to one of these plans.

-Discipline, that is my biggest problem.
+Discipline is my biggest problem.
 I am a slave to my emotions and how I feel at the moment.
-This year one of my goals has been concentrating on strengthening this particular characteristic in myself.
+So this year one of my goals has been concentrating on strengthening this particular characteristic in myself.

-Discipline is what allows you to keep your end goal in mind allowing you to push through times when you just don’t feel like doing what you know you need to do.
+Discipline is what allows you to keep the end goal in mind and pushes you through times when you just don’t feel like doing what you know you need to do.

 Prepare for Temptations

-Undoubtedly, temptation is going to arise and throw you off track.
+Undoubtedly, temptations are going to arise.
 Come up with a game plan ahead of time with specific actions you will take whenever your motivation is wavering.
 You have to know what you are going to do before you are actually tempted.

 Will power is not very reliable.
 If it was, we would already have our shit together.
 We need distractions.
 Something to keep our mind busy so we don’t focus on giving up.

 Are you trying to quit smoking?
 Then you need to know what your reaction will be when you get the urge to smoke.
 Is it going to be chewing a piece of gum, drinking a glass of water, or going for a walk?
 What specifically are you going to do to resist giving in?

 By planning ahead, you should have any supplies you need handy.
 If your plan is to chew gum when you have the urge to smoke, but you forgot to buy gum, what the hell are you even doing?

 Using Temptations as a Reward